FEATURE-Grads preferred to grandmas in proposed U.S. immigration bill

 MISTAKES

 The last time the U.S. immigration system was changed substantially was in 1986.
-The legislation legalized the 3 million to 5 million illegal immigrants in the country, the majority from Mexico.
+The legislation legalized the three-to-five million illegal immigrants in the country, the majority from Mexico.
 But it failed to create new avenues for foreigners to come to United States legally.

 One concern about the new approach is that the country could find itself unintentionally leaving gaps in low-skilled jobs.

-By 2020, the U.S. economy will need at least 3 million additional workers to care for the elderly, do construction jobs and prepare food, among other lower-skilled jobs, according to data from the Department of Labor.
+By 2020, the U.S. economy will need at least three million additional workers to care for the elderly, do construction jobs, and prepare food, among other lower-skilled jobs, according to data from the Department of Labor.

 "The number of authorized migration slots doesn't come close to meeting the needs of the economy," said Michael Clemens, an economist and senior fellow with the Center for Global Development think tank.
 "Employers will once again be forced to resort to black-market employment to fuel the economy."